COURSE OFFERING IN LASER PHYSICS FOR AUTUMN 2006

 Text:

 Prerequisites – A basic knowledge of electricity and magnetism, quantum mechanics and mathematics is assumed.
-This course is aimed at advanced undergraduate students and graduate students at all levels.
+This course is aimed at advanced undergraduate students and graduate students.
+If you haven't had quantum mechanics there will be a few derivations that you won't be able to follow but, since I focus on the classical aspects of the laser, you can still do well in the course - see me first.

 Students are welcome to sit in for the first week or two to see if the course suits them.
-After that, all students attending will be required to register for the course either for credit or to audit.
+After that, all students attending will be required to register.

 Contact Information